-Latest Capability Description Location of Level of Respons- Changes or Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas ibility Progress Since Last Haz Mit Plan (2019) If none, how was it used?
-Desired or officers when gauging situations. maintain compliance.
-Feb 2024 PD Mountain Bike Patrol Unit Program established 2013 with funding from grant Service added to department from 2013- 2014.
+Latest Capability Description Location of Level of Respons- Changes or Future Adoption or Version Date Assessment: Administrati ve and Technical Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness Progress Since Last Haz Mit Plan (2019) Improvements to Capability (2025-2029) Desired or planned officers when gauging situations. maintain compliance.
+Feb 2024 PD Mountain Bike Patrol Unit Program established 2013 with funding from grant Service added to department from 2013-2014.
 Center of town and immediate surroundin g location High Police Dept Program was stopped in 2017 due to loss of staff.
 Program will be re- established when sufficient personnel are on staff to implement.
 July 2023 PB/ PW/PD Traffic Counts Road traffic counts are conducted on different town roads each year.
 Counts are used by DPW and the Planning Board.
 Police Dept has permanent radar signs on either side of Town on East and West Main Streets.
-Town Class V Paved Roads High Planning Board, with Police Dept and Public Works Annual traffic counts were conducted utilizing request from PD and DPW.
-Conduct traffic counts on an annual basis on Town Roads.
-Road counts to be 2023 PW NH Public Works Mutual Aid Program for Highway Equipment Member of the NH PW Mutual Aid Program.
+Town Class V Paved Roads High Planning Board, with Police Dept and Public Works Annual traffic counts were conducted utilizing request from PD and DPW. annual basis on Town Roads.
+Road 2023 PW NH Public Works Mutual Aid Program for Highway Equipment Member of the NH PW Mutual Aid Program.
 Equipment/Staff have been utilized for storm events.
-Entire Town High Public Works Dept Dues paid to participate in the Agreement annually.
-Establish communicatio n protocol with the Mutual Aid towns.
+Entire Town High Public Works Dept • Establish communicatio n protocol with the Mutual Aid towns.
 2023 PW Informal Winter Road (Plowing) Plowing started at about 3" of snow.
 Each employee has their own route.
 6 employees, plus PT people in winter.
 Director calls when it's time to start route.
-Entire Town High Public Works Dept Draft plan being re- written to address new plow routes by DPW and Board of Selectmen.
-New Plowing Policy in process by the DPW & Board of Selectmen.
+Entire Town High Public Works Dept written to New Plowing Policy in process by the DPW & Board of Selectmen.
 2023 PW Standard Operating Guidelines Have informal procedures which are not written.
 Employees typically act as required for any situation that arises.
-Entire Town High Public Works Dept Limited work to establish written guidelines Work to establish written SOG's.
+Entire Town High Public Works Dept Limited work Work to establish written SOG's.
 2023 PW Procedures to Cutback Overgrown Limbs (Unwritten) Removing overhanging (hazardous) limbs near power-lines will reduce that potential hazard in the Town.
-PW communicates with Eversource who has a system to evaluate annually to make sure that branches are cut back from power lines to reduce the High Public Works Dept address roadside Draft written policy to address whole process utilizing best management practices for roadside tree trimming.
+PW communicates with Eversource who has a system to evaluate annually to make sure that branches are cut back from power lines to reduce the Roadways High Public Works Dept tree policy to address roadside management of trees/brush Draft written policy to address whole process utilizing best management practices for roadside tree trimming.